United Nations Security Council veto power

-The United Nations Security Council veto power is the power of the five permanent members of the UN Security Council (China, France, Russia, the United Kingdom, and the United States) to veto any decision other than a "procedural" decision.
+The United Nations Security Council veto power is the power of each of the five permanent members of the UN Security Council (China, France, Russia, the United Kingdom, and the United States) to veto any decision other than a "procedural" decision.

 A permanent member's abstention or absence does not count as a veto.
 A "procedural" decision (such as changing the meeting agenda or inviting a non-member to sit at a UNSC meeting) also cannot be vetoed.

 The veto power is controversial.
 Supporters state that the United Nations (UN) would break down if it attempted to enforce binding action against a permanent member and that the veto is a critical safeguard against United States domination.
 Russia and China regard the veto as a promoter of international stability and a check against military interventions.
 Critics say that the veto is the most undemocratic element of the UN, as well as the main cause of inaction on war crimes and crimes against humanity, as it effectively prevents UN action against the permanent members and their allies.